Overview of the State:

 Tesfa Ethiopian Cuisine

 If you are looking for bold, inspiring flavors served up home style, then look no further than Tesfa.
-Hearty beef, chicken and lamb dishes are slowly stewed with lentils and onions along with a mélange of spices, then spooned over a soft, traditional Ethiopian bread called injera.
+Hearty beef, chicken and lamb dishes are slowly stewed with lentils and onions along with a mélange of spices.
+Then they are spooned over a soft, traditional Ethiopian bread called injera.
 Entrees are cheap and portions are large, ensuring everyone will leave with a full stomach.

 Things to See and Do Across Illinois

-One of the first things that you are going to notice about Illinois is that when you start to look for different things that you can see and enjoy, the list just keeps getting bigger.
-Those who want to get out and enjoy nature will find plenty to love in Illinois, which shares coast with Lake Michigan as well as many beautiful rivers, forests and lakes.
+One of the first things that you are going to notice about Illinois is that the list of things to do is endless.
+Those who want to get out and enjoy nature will find plenty to love in Illinois.
+The state shares a coast with Lake Michigan as well includes many beautiful rivers, forests and lakes.
 Moreover, the state is also home to some of the best museums in the United States, while Chicago hosts many diverse cultural centers.